techquest/api-jam/README.md

 Check out the [Ruby source and sample codes on GitHub.] (https://github.com/techquest/interswitch_ruby)

-* Integrate with Java.
-Download via Maven.
+* Integrate with Java Maven.
 Add the following dependency to your POM.
 ```
 <dependency>
   <groupId>com.interswitchng.techquest</groupId>